OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ![Using HashiCorp Vault with Octopus Deploy](blogimage-hashicorp-vault-step-templates-2021.png)

-Storing sensitive values in Octopus Deploy solves many problems; the trade-off is, if your organization has standardized on a secrets manager, that might mean storing them twice, making secrets management more complicated.
-Octopus has supported the concept of [sensitive variables](https://octopus.com/docs/projects/variables/sensitive-variables) since [Octopus 2.0](https://octopus.com/blog/new-in-2.0/sensitive-variables), but we're often asked by customers about support for Secret managers.
+Storing sensitive values in Octopus Deploy solves many problems.
+If your organization has standardized on a secrets manager though, that might mean storing sensitive values twice, making secrets management more complicated.

+Octopus has supported the concept of [sensitive variables](https://octopus.com/docs/projects/variables/sensitive-variables) since [Octopus 2.0](https://octopus.com/blog/new-in-2.0/sensitive-variables), but customers often ask about support for secret managers.
 One, in particular, is [HashiCorp Vault](https://www.vaultproject.io/).

-In this post, I walk through a number of new [HashiCorp Vault step templates](https://library.octopus.com/listing/hashicorp%20vault) that are designed to enable you to retrieve secrets from Vault for use in your deployments or runbooks.
+In this post, I walk through a number of new [HashiCorp Vault step templates](https://library.octopus.com/listing/hashicorp%20vault) designed for you to retrieve secrets from Vault for use in your deployments or runbooks.

 <h2>In this post</h2>